Logs-Analyzer/logs-analyzer/README.md

-# Alert Tamer AI
+# AI Powered Security Logger

 > AI-powered log analysis and threat detection system

 ## 🚀 Overview

-Alert Tamer AI is a sophisticated React-based application designed for intelligent log analysis and cybersecurity threat detection.
+AI Powered Security Logger is a sophisticated React-based application designed for intelligent log analysis and cybersecurity threat detection.
 Built with modern web technologies, it provides a comprehensive dashboard for monitoring, analyzing, and responding to security incidents.

 ## ✨ Features